AaltoSciComp/python-for-scicomp/content/cython.rst

 that can be processed with the Cython compiler to produce optimized code.
 Cython is designed to provide C-like performance for code that is mostly written in Python by adding only a few C-like declarations to existing Python code.
-As such, Cython provides the best of the both worlds: the good programmer productivity of Python together with the high performance of C. Cython also makes it easy to interact with external C/C++ code.
+As such, Cython aims to provide the best of the both worlds: the good programmer productivity of Python together with the high performance of C. Cython also makes it easy to interact with external C/C++ code.